WaRtr0/FsBrowserSide/README.md

 - **Online Photoshop Alternative:** Edit images online with comprehensive tools.
 - **Advanced Online Download Manager:** Or even a file backup and synchronization solution.
 - **Client-Side Semi-Scraping Extension:** Extract and process web data on the fly.
-- **Offline Cache System:** Access your files and work offline without a hitch.
+- **Offline Cache System:** Access your files and work offline without a problem.
 - **Photo Album Organizer:** Curate and manage your photo collections with ease.